quanteda/tutorials.quanteda.io/content/statistical-analysis/keyness.markdown

 Using `textstat_keyness()`, you can compares frequencies of words between target and reference documents.
-Target documents are news atricles publihsed in 2016 and reference documents are those published in 2012-2015 in this example.
+Target documents are news articles published in 2016 and reference documents are those published in 2012-2015 in this example.

 ```r